Tadcaster Medical Centre

 |Dr Andrew Inglis|

-Dr Inglis does not usually work on a Tuesday.
+Dr Inglis is not usually available on a Tuesday.

 |Dr Katy Turton|

 I qualified from Leeds University School of Medicine in 1994 and completed my GP training in hospitals and practices around the Yorkshire region.

 I joined the practice in August 1998 as a three quarter time partner and now work four sessions a week.
 My medical interests include women's, teenage and children's issues.